quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 )
 ```

-First, create the quixstreams Application, which is our constructor for everything!
+First, create the [Quix Streams Application](../../configuration.md), which is our constructor for everything!
 We provide it our connection settings, consumer group (ideally unique per Application), and where the consumer group should start from on our topic.

-You can learn more about auto_offset_reset HERE (link to article?), but TL;DR - "earliest" is generally recommended while learning.
+Once you are more familiar with Kafka, we definitely recommend [learning more about auto_offset_reset](https://www.quix.io/blog/kafka-auto-offset-reset-use-cases-and-pitfalls).

 ### Define Topics